 The information in this guide was collected from a wide variety of sources: families and friends of the National MPS Society, books, websites, philanthropists and our Fundraising Committee.
 The Society is excited to share ideas from individuals who have hosted successful special events.
 We hope that you find it helpful in your fundraising efforts.
-If you have hosted an event that you don't see in this manual, forward this on to the National MPS Society and we will add it in.
+If you have hosted an event that you don't see in this manual, forward it on to the National MPS Society and we will add it in.

-This CD is a guide to help with specifics of a fundraising special event.
-This guide can be printed at the office and mailed out to you.
-In our efforts to reduce costs and provide electronic documents for our families and friends of the Society, we are encouraging this format.
+This guide is intended to help with specifics of a fundraising special event.
+In our efforts to reduce costs and provide electronic documents for our families and friends of the Society, we are providing a digital version of the document.
+If you'd prefer a hard copy, please contact the office.
 This guide will explore creative fundraising events and provide assistance and tips about:

 - Budgets

 - Checklists

 - Letterhead

 - Invitations

 - Solicitation letters

-- Thank you correspondence
+- Thank You Correspondence